The Portal for work abroad, overseas travel, study abroad and international living

 From the Editor

-Since founding Transitions Abroad in 1977, Clay Hubbs has published thousands of articles exemplifying travel at its best—people-to-people exchanges that enrich both the host and visitor alike.
+Since founding Transitions Abroad in 1977, Dr. Clay A. Hubbs has published thousands of articles exemplifying travel at its best — people-to-people exchanges that enrich both the host and visitor alike.
 In his own travels Clay has strived to go the step further of leaving a place better than he found it.
 This seems fitting to share with you, for even when Clay is not traveling he upholds this philosophy.
 During a 2-year struggle with a life-threatening cancer, Clay has still managed to remain an integral part of each issue, from selecting and editing articles to ensuring that Transitions Abroad continues to encourage travel that is educational and transformative.

 I am very happy to report that this summer Clay had a long-awaited and successful bone marrow transplant.
 While on the road to recovery, he has continued to work on this issue of Transitions Abroad.
 During a telephone call only two weeks after his surgery (when he probably should have been resting), Clay suggested we change the name of our lead section to “Immersion Travel” in order to better reflect the interaction with locals that is characteristic of Transitions Abroad articles.
 And since giving back to the people in the countries where we travel is an essential part of immersion travel, Clay also proposed a new column: “Activist Responsible Travel.”